bio-tools/biotoolsSchemaDocs/controlled_vocabularies.rst

    :widths: 25, 100

    "Browser", "A website for browsing data."
+   "Discussion forum", "Online forum for user discussions about the software."
    "Helpdesk", "Helpdesk providing support in using the software."
    "Issue tracker", "Tracker for software issues, bug reports, feature requests etc."
    "Mailing list", "Mailing list for the software announcements, discussions, support etc."
    "Mirror", "Mirror of an (identical) online service."
+   "Other", "Other type of link for software - the default if a more specific type is not available."
    "Registry", "Some registry, catalogue etc. other than bio.tools."
    "Repository", "Repository where source code, data and other files may be downloaded."
    "Social media", "A website used by the software community including social networking sites, discussion and support fora, WIKIs etc."
    "Scientific benchmark", "Information about the scientific performance of a tool."
+   "Service", "An online service that provides access (an interface) to the software."
    "Technical monitoring", "Information about the technical status of a tool."

 Download type